Kandru/cs2-loadout-keeper/README.md

 ### default_setting

 The default type of weapons to save and give on respawn (every weapon_ key will be saved anyway but only the default_setting will be given to a player by default).
 Can be: ALL, WEAPONS, PRIMARY, SECONDARY, GRENADES OR ITEMS.

+### enable_grenades

+Disabled by default.
+If a player gets grenades on spawn he could not re-buy them in the buy menu if the maximum allowed types for a grenade have been reached... not fix known currently.

 ### reset_buy_menu_loadout